Skip to main content

 How can you measure the ROI of implementing new HR software?

-Measuring the ROI of implementing new HR software involves assessing improvements in efficiency, productivity, and cost reductions against the investment made in the software.
+Measuring the ROI of implementing a new internal HR system involves assessing improvements in efficiency, productivity, and cost reductions against the investment made in the software.
 A simple formula to start with is:

 ROI = (Gain from Investment – Cost of Investment) / Cost of Investment